The Instincts

 How do we develop them?

-Beyond becoming conscious of what we habitually do, there are several theories regarding how to work with imbalanced instincts.
+From within the Enneagram community, there are several theories regarding how to work with imbalanced instincts.

 1. Taming the dominant instinct (like a dog on a leash).